Skip to main content

 View or Download Projects

-View or Download Projects from Bartelt 2021 using Riverscapes Viewer
+View or Download Projects from Bartelt 2021 and Barelt et al 2025 using Riverscapes Viewer

 The types of beaver dam building activity impacting riverscapes that RIM was designed to capture and distill: